dvarrazzo/pgmp/docs/mpz.rst

 argument that will be implicitly converted.
 Operators taking a :math:`2^n` argument always use an integer as right argument.

-A few operators may use optimized algorithms when one of the arguments is an integer.

 .. note::
     GMP defines many structures in terms of `!long` or `!unsigned long`, whose definitions may vary across platforms.
 PostgreSQL instead offers data